Back to all posts

 An automatic shut-off system is one of the most effective ways to prevent a small leak from turning into a full-blown flood.
 These devices work using a simple but brilliant design: a water sensor is placed on the floor by your water heater.
 If the sensor detects any moisture, it immediately signals a valve on your water line to close, stopping the flow of water to the tank.
 This action halts the leak at its source, preventing catastrophic damage, especially if you’re away from home.
 It’s a proactive solution that can save you thousands in repairs and is a key part of preventing a plumbing disaster before it requires emergency plumbing services.

-When to Use a Containment System
+When Does a Containment System Make Sense?

 If your water heater is located in a basement or a finished area, a containment system is an excellent line of defense.
 These systems typically consist of a durable ring or pan placed under the water heater.
 Instead of stopping the leak, a containment system captures the water and safely directs it toward a floor drain.
 Some systems can even be connected directly to your home’s drainage line or sump pump.
 While it doesn’t stop the water flow from the tank, it effectively contains the mess and prevents water from spreading across your floors and causing structural damage.
 This solution works best when paired with reliable sump pump services to ensure the water is properly removed.